-On the flipside, there is the concept of “perceived quality.”
+On the flipside, there is the psychological concept of “perceived quality.”
 Customers generally expect the prices of similar media to be comparable to each other.
 Simply, “does your work look like it’s worth it?”
 If you set the price too low in relation to your perceived quality, people will consider it “cheap art”.
 (You know the mass-produced stuff at Hobby Lobby: “It sure looks nice, but it can’t be all that good because it’s so cheap.”)
-If your price is comfortable, the customers who are just looking for cheap art will ignore you, but the more serious art collectors will come out of the woodwork.
+If your price is comfortable, the customers who are just looking for cheap art will ignore you, but the more serious art collectors should come out of the woodwork.
 If you set your prices way too high, they’re all gonna laugh at you.
 There is no concrete answer for this, and it will vary from one venue to the next.

 Depending on a few factors, consider how your own work might fit in with those around you.
 If you see an artist with mediocre 9×12″ matted images for $20, and you think yours are better, set your prices a little higher.
 (Show some confidence in your work.)
 If you see a seasoned veteran of the art show circuit selling gold-framed 24×36″ prints on canvas for $1800, and you’re not a seasoned veteran, then you might have to set your prices a little lower — but once again, don’t undersell yourself.

 Don’t change your prices randomly from one venue to another.
 Some people do this, and they don’t last long when customers find out about it.
 “Hey!
 That print was $45 last weekend, not $75?!”
 Wait for the next season to change prices.
-(And if you want to be nice, let people know in advance.
+And if you want to be nice, let people know in advance.
 Even better, let them know why: “This is a second edition of prints, offered on a better paper, with conservation matting, etc. yadda.”

 Limited Editions – Numbering your prints (x of y)